Prevocational Pathway

 Please note that the application asks you to provide proof that you’ve completed one of the following:

-Certificate of Women’s Health, Diploma of RANZCOG, or Advanced Diploma of RANZCOG
+Certificate of Women’s Health, PTP, or APTP.

 (or a Letter of Participation confirming that you’ve completed the training requirements and you’re awaiting ratification of results)